sfc-gh-ohutuleac/techup27-openflow-hol/README.md

 Overview of the repository structure, and how to start building.

 # Prerequisites
-Complete these prerequisites before the Hands on Lab (±30min)
+Complete these prerequisites before the Hands on Lab (±20min)

-tbd

-- provide sql bootstrap script to provision Role/DB/Schema/Deployment/Runtime etc
-- network rules, EAI, etc
-- have some print screens how to open the runtime and a test workflow (simple generator that writes data into a table)
+Run the [prerequisites.sql](prerequisites.sql) as ACCOUNTADMIN in your own Demo account.

 # Usecases
 There are 2 usecases that you can build during the lab.
 See their readme files to start building